WMD-group/WMD-group.github.io/index.markdown

 # Open Positions

-* PhD studentship on "Data-driven spectroelectrochemistry for water oxidation electrocatalysis".
+* We will have several PhD positions open for admission in October 2024 in the area of materials informatics for renewable energy applications, involving aspects of computational chemistry, physics and machine learning.
 Please [e-mail](mailto:a.walsh[at]imperial.ac.uk) with your CV for further details.
-This is now open to international students and available to begin from October 2023.

 # Research Themes